 - 1.1 Put in place risk assessment regarding unethical conduct within the organization as well as monitor, control and prevent fraud and corruption from all business transactions. - 1.2 Disclose information of the policy in order to provide operational guidelines for Management and employees to conform.
-The Company establish appropriate punishment system on Management or employees who commits or involves in the fraud, bribery, or corruption. - 1.3 The policy must be emphasized through in-house trainings and meetings in order to affirm that all Management and employees intensively concerns and realizes the importance of distribution Anti-Corruption. - 1.4 Implement appropriate internal control systems and controls to prevent unethical conduct by Management or employees. - 1.5 Maintain appropriate financial reporting mechanisms that are accurate and transparent. - 1.6 This Anti-Corruption Policy covers Human Resource Management process starting from recruitment, promotion, training, performance evaluation, and remuneration.
+The Company establish appropriate punishment system on Management or employees who commits or involves in the fraud, bribery, or corruption. - 1.3 The policy must be emphasized through in-house trainings and meetings in order to affirm that all Management and employees intensively concerns and realizes the importance of distribution Anti-Corruption.

+- 1. 4 Implement appropriate internal control systems and controls to prevent unethical conduct by Management or employees. - 1.5 Maintain appropriate financial reporting mechanisms that are accurate and transparent. - 1.6 This Anti-Corruption Policy covers Human Resource Management process starting from recruitment, promotion, training, performance evaluation, and remuneration.
 Supervisors at every level must communicate to staff for ensuring awareness and attention to the Anti-Corruption scheme and monitor such implementation to be the most effective. - 1.7 Provide appropriate channels of communication for employees and other stakeholders to report suspicious circumstances in confidence of protection from punishment, unfair dismissal and transfer or any reprisals as well as a designed officer will be tasked with investigating all reports received.

 Management meeting are organized quarterly for executives and all branch managers.
 In every meeting, the importance of the anti-corruption compliance and transparency of personnel are emphasized.
 Every employee must not neglect or ignore when seeing any corruption activities and must immediately notify the persons assigned by the Company.

-On May 20, 2022, the Company arranged management meeting concerning practice guidelines on the Company's anti-corruption policies.
+On March 21, 2023, the Company arranged management meeting concerning practice guidelines on the Company's anti-corruption policies.
 Management has acknowledged and communication with emphasis to employees at every level to ensure effective compliance in order to prevent fraud and corruption in the workplace.
 Punishment must be strictly taken when an executive or a staff engaged in misconduct.

-In 2022, training courses had been arranged for em nployees' unders standing and knowledge as follows:
+In 2023, training courses had been arranged for employees' understanding and knowledge as follows:

-Attendance (Numbers) Objectives Executives Supervisors Staff Total (Numbers) (Numbers) (Numbers) (Numbers) To acknowledge the criteria and guidelines 31 5 36 regarding the practices, rules, and regulations for the hire-purchase business and leasing in accordance with the BOT's Regulation on risk management.
-To provide employees with an understanding of 50 11 2 63 the Anti-Money Laundering Act and related laws.
+Attendance (Numbers) Objectives Executives Supervisors Staff Total (Numbers) (Numbers) (Numbers) (Numbers) to provide registration operations Legal work of 7 14 1 22 financial institutions in an online format To provide employees with an understanding of 1 - - 1 the Anti-Money Laundering Act and related laws.